Achieving Optimal Sample Complexity for a Broader Class of Signals in Sparse Phase Retrieval: Introduction

 samples.
 As will be detailed in Section~\ref{sec:dis}, this result is uniformly better than \eqref{ESP-comp}.

 An alternative approach is also provided if we have no access to $s(p)$; see Corollary~\ref{coro:3}.
 In this case, the sample complexity is

 It can be shown that in the case where $s(1)=\Theta(\sqrt{k})$ and $s(\sqrt{k})=\Theta(1)$, this result will also be better than \eqref{ESP-comp}.
-The detailed discussion can be found in Section~\ref{sec:dis}.
+A detailed discussion can be found in Section~\ref{sec:dis}.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:2}, we review the development of the initialization stage and introduce our algorithm.
 Detailed interpretations are provided step by step.
 Section~\ref{sec:3} contains theoretical results for the sample complexity of gESP in different cases and makes simple comparisons between these results.
-In Section~\ref{sec:dis}, discussions are directed in several aspects to illustrate the superiority of our result.
+In Section~\ref{sec:dis}, we discuss various aspects to illustrate the superiority of our result.
 In Section~\ref{sec:proof}, the proofs of the main theorems are given based on the analysis for each step of gESP.
 Numerical simulations and analysis are conducted in Section~\ref{sec:simu}.
 Finally, we conclude our paper in Section~\ref{sec:conc}.